why PepsiCo Inc. [PEP] is a Good Choice for Investors After New Price Target of $165.55

 Credit Suisse have made an estimate for PepsiCo Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on July 14, 2021.
 While these analysts kept the previous recommendation, UBS raised their target price from $145 to $165.
 The new note on the price target was released on April 21, 2021, representing the official price target for PepsiCo Inc. stock.

-PepsiCo Inc. [PEP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.98.
-With this latest performance, PEP shares dropped by -0.21% in over the last four-week period, additionally plugging by 9.69% over the last 6 months – not to mention a rise of 14.14% in the past year of trading.
+PepsiCo Inc. [PEP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.96.
+With this latest performance, PEP shares gained by 1.83% in over the last four-week period, additionally plugging by 11.02% over the last 6 months – not to mention a rise of 10.07% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and PepsiCo Inc. [PEP] shares currently have an operating margin of +14.80 and a Gross Margin at +54.87.
 PepsiCo Inc.’s Net Margin is presently recorded at +10.12.